BBK-PiJ-2014-66/exercises/day17/README.md

 * Given code [Increaser](src/e02counter/Increaser.java) and [Counter](src/e02counter/Counter.java).
 Get varying final amounts.
 This because `n++` is not atomic in java.
 Making method `Count.increase()` *synchronized* fixes the problem.

 # 3 Bank account

+* Given bank account class [BankAccount](src/e03bankaccount/BankAccount.java) adding two `synchronized` statements can fix the class to allow multiple threads to access.
+But it is interesting to note that results may still be non-deterministic.
+If there are rapid deposits and withdrawls then results will vary as the order of operations matters!
+This has to be sorted outside the class.